simonangel-fong/Note_Tech/F/network_mgnt/layer4/tcp.md

   - The source port number (**16 bits**)
 - **Destination Port**
   - The destination port number (**16 bits**)
+- **Sequence Number**
-- Sequence Number - Initial and random number.
+  - Initial and random number.
 The Initial Sequence Number (ISN) is calculated for each systems at the establishment of the connection.
 The sequence number of the first data octet in this segment.
 (32 bits)
 - **Acknowledgment Number**
   - Indicate the number of the **next expected sequence number** (32 bits)
 - **Header Length**